-The Drake Theatre is first listed under this name in the 1943 edition of Film Daily Yearbook, but was the Carolina Theatre when it opened in around 1930.
+The Carolina Theatre was opened around 1930.
+The Drake Theatre is first listed under this name in the 1943 edition of Film Daily Yearbook.

 It was a true grindhouse and may have been the only true grindhouse in the state of North Carolina when I knew the Drake Theatre from the early-1960’s into the early-1970’s.
 The theatre opened daily at 10:45am and at 12:45 on Sundays.
 In 1965 admission was 60 cents for adults and 25 cents for children.
 Within a year or two, adult admission was $1.00.
 The Drake Theatre had a balcony, and for a couple of years, they offered a reduced admission for balcony seating.
 Almost all programs were double features.

 The Drake Theatre was part of the Charlotte, NC based Stewart and Everett Theatres.
 That company operated many upscale and high profile theatres in both Carolinas, as well as many drive-ins.
 The Drake Theatre was unique; bookings there were like a New York City 42nd Street grindhouse.

 The Drake Theatre ventured into risque fare in the early to mid-1960’s; however, many programs remained suitable for children.
 I particularly remember the Drake Theatre showing many of the Mondo movies and many Russ Meyer films.
 A few of the double bills that I remember are Russ Meyer’s “The Immoral Mr. Teas” with “Mondo Topless”, “Moonlighting Wives” with Newman and Woodward’s “A New Kind of Love”, “Promises, Promises” with “3 Nuts In Search of A Bolt”, Meyer’s “Mudhoney” and “Motor Psycho”.
 There were also double bills of western, horror/gore, sci-fi films.
 Many were obscure B-grade films.